 What makes your business unique from other restaurants?

 Mzwandile: I’d like to think my restaurant’s link with our culture and the food we make makes my business unique.

-Ziggy: We create our own feel and we play live music which is loved by people, besides [that], our menu is different.
+Ziggy: We create our feel and we play live music which is loved by people, besides [that], our menu is different.
 We also focus a lot on finding supplies that other people can’t find.
-We put a lot of research in finding suppliers who can supply us with game meat.
+We put a lot of research into finding suppliers who can supply us with game meat.